Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is key.

-Air conditioners are usually placed on concrete pads.
-As time passes, the pad can crack, shift or sink.
-This can result in malfunctions and even premature failure.
-Let’s go over some of the problems that can happen and how to fix an air conditioner that isn’t level.
+Air conditioners are typically installed on concrete pads.
+Over time, the pad can crack, shift or sink.
+This can result in breakdowns and even premature replacement.
+Let’s go over some of the issues that can happen and how to repair an air conditioner that isn’t level.

-Your air conditioner’s compressor is a critical part.
-As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
-Once the compressor releases heat under pressure, the refrigerant turns into liquid again.
+Your air conditioner’s compressor is an important component.
+As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
+Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.

 The compressor relies on oil to work properly.
 If your air conditioner isn’t level, its oil could be distributed unequally.